valerio-oliveira/dataops-trail/README.md

 ### Manual process

-To run all processes manually, you will need to create a couple of directories and files that are automatically created when running through the Python scripts.
+To run all processes manually, you will need to create a couple of directories and files that are automatically.

 #### Infrastructure